yOyOeK1/oiyshTerminal/esp32IOBox1/README.md

 ## schematics

-To build it from hardware point of wiev we need to connect some wires with components.
+To build it from hardware point of view we need to connect some wires with components.

 #### power supply 12v to 5v